v7herman4/ai-agentic-insights/blog-Copilot-and-Evaluation-Service.md

 The full solution is open-source and available [here on GitHub](https://github.com/v7herman4/copilotstudio-and-azure-evaluation-service).
 You’ll find:
 - Power Platform solution files
-- Azure Function for evaluation integration
-- Setup instructions for connecting to your environment
+- Custom Connector exposing Azure AI Foundry services to the solution
+- Power BI report available for download and customization
+- Set up instructions from end-to-end
+- Directions on how to use the solution

 Whether you’re a seasoned AI developer or just beginning your Copilot Studio journey, this project will help you create **better, safer, and more accountable agents**.